-For the disclosure of interest returns, the list of designated persons is reviewed and approved by the General Manager each year.
+For the disclosure of interest returns, the list of Statutory and Non-Statutory designated persons is reviewed and approved by the General Manager each year.
 The list comprises executive members, managers and staff responsible for regulatory, planning and procurement functions, as well as staff with significant financial delegations.
-The returns are 'open access' documents as defined in the Government Information (Public Access) Act 2009 and are available on request, however they are not published on Council's website, in accordance with a Bayside determination made under section 6 of the Act.
+The returns are 'open access' documents as defined in the Government Information (Public Access) Act 2009 and are available on request, however only the Statutory designated persons returns are published on Council's website, in accordance with a Bayside determination made under section 6 of the Act.

-For the related parties returns, as required by the Australian Accounting Standards Board, Bayside has determined that the key management personnel include the General Manager, the Directors, Managers Finance, Procurement and Governance & Risk.
+For the related parties returns, as required by the Australian Accounting Standards Board, Bayside has determined that the key management personnel include the General Manager, the Directors, the Manager Finance, the Manager Procurement & Fleet and the Manager Governance & Risk.

-Other employment
+3.7 Other employment

-The term 'other (previously secondary) employment' refers to the situation of a Council employee is also engaged in employment (whether paid or voluntary), contract work, or has a business outside the service of Council.
+The term 'other employment (previously secondary employment)' refers to the situation of a Council employee is also engaged in employment (whether paid or voluntary), contract work, or has a business outside the service of Council.